Tsukiyonocm/Reading-List/README.md

 ### Currently Reading

-1. Four Lost Cities by Annalee Newitz
+1. Temples, Tombs and Heiroglyphs by Barbara Mertz
 2. Streams of Silver by R. A. Salvatore

-### Current Book Completed Count as of 1/19/25
+### Current Book Completed Count as of 2/6/25

-Non-fiction - 2\
+Non-fiction - 3\
 Fiction - 2